stat37411/stat37411.github.io/syllabus.md

 ## Textbook & Readings

-This is a graduate-level course on a fairly young field, so we'll draw material from a couple different sources.
+This is a graduate-level course on a fairly young field, so we'll draw material from a couple of different sources.
 There isn't a canonical textbook on the material, but we'll try to stick to a few sources/review papers.

-We'll use the following book as our primary text:
+The following book serves as the primary reference:
-* Persistence Theory: From Quiver Representations to Data Analysis, by Oudot
+* Persistence Theory: From Quiver Representations to Data Analysis, by Oudot.
+You can find an online version through the UChicago library on the [Resources page](resources.md).

 This book surveys the field of topological data analysis as of a few years ago, but isn't really written like a text book (i.e. with exercises).
 It will serve as a good reference for most topics we'll cover.
 Parts of this book are more advanced than what we'll cover in this course.